jameshyojaelee/OmniSpatial/docs/benchmarking.md

 ## CI performance budgets

 `ci.yaml` includes a `performance` job that executes the GeoJSON and Viv stress tests on GitHub-hosted runners.
 Budgets are currently configured to ensure 200k feature synthesis completes within 12 seconds and Viv tile throughput stays above 5 MB/s.
 Failing budgets block releases, providing early warning when regressions are introduced.

+For functional QA of converted bundles, combine performance metrics with the validation summaries documented in [Validation Reports](validation-reports.md).
+The same JSON payloads can feed scorecards, dashboards, or gating logic alongside benchmark outputs.